pingcap/docs/QUICKSTART.md

 ---
 title: TiDB Quick Start Guide
-summary: Learn how to deploy a TiDB cluster and try it quickly.
+summary: Learn how to deploy, monitor, test and stop a TiDB cluster.
 category: quick start
 ---